bihogo/awake-template/content/categories/about-awake.md

 ---
-name: About Awake
+name: About Expoka
 image: /logo.svg
 ---
-All about the Awake Nuxt Template
+Expoka is a platform where you can find trend news